danielvoicu136/gameplay_cstrike_war3re/README.md

 This is Warcraft as Counter-Strike Mod
-- Select the race you preffer , each with different magic powers and eliminate your opponents
+- Select the race you prefer , each with different magic powers and eliminate your opponents
 - Race maximum level 25
 - Experience progression is balanced
 - Skill maximum level 7 (each level enpower the skill)